tochi12ob/tochi12ob/README.md

 ### Hi there 👋

-i'm Tochi ,a data scientist/ Machine learning engineer .
+##i'm Tochi ,a data scientist/ Machine learning engineer .
-I am very Passionate about AI in healthcare
+##I am very Passionate about AI in healthcare

-Feel free to reach out to me
+- 🔭 I’m currently working on an interesting NLP project

 <!--
 **tochi12ob/tochi12ob** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.